Second-order Temporal Pooling for Action Recognition: Proposed Scheme

 \subsection{Block-Diagonal Kernelized Correlation Pooling}

 While, the above discussion assumed KCP is built on classifier scores, in this section, we extend it to work with any sequence of temporal features.
 Unfortunately, such an extension is not straightforward, because the size of KCP is quadratic in the feature size.
-Say for example, for a typical action recognition dataset, if we use the output of the last fully-connected FC8 layer (assuming a VGG/Alexnet model), the number of action classes is say 101 (used in UCF101), and thus KCP is 5151-dimensional (ignoring SPD symmetry).
-However, extending this setup to use intermediate layer features say from FC6 or FC7 , which are 4096-dimensional, will result in KCP of size about 8 million dimensions, posing storage and computational difficulties.
+For example, for a typical action recognition dataset, if we use the output of the last fully-connected FC8 layer (assuming a VGG/Alexnet model) and the number of action classes is 101 (used in UCF101), then KCP given a 5151-dimensional descriptor (ignoring SPD symmetry).
+However, extending this setup to use intermediate layer features say from FC6 or FC7 , which are 4096-dimensional, will result in KCP descriptor size of about 8 million dimensions, posing significant storage and computational difficulties.
 In this section, we propose a simple workaround for this problem via a KCP approximation, termed block-diagonal kernelized correlation pooling (BKCP).

 In a nutshell, our main idea of the BKCP approximation is to reduce a full KCP matrix computed over all the feature dimensions into a block-diagonalized KCP, where each diagonal block of KCP captures the second-order correlations between only a subset of the features.
 Given that we could treat each block-diagonal of such a matrix as an independent KCP, we could scale the size of BKCP linearly in the feature size.
 On the downside, we ignore some correlations that could be important.
 To accommodate this, we repeat this BKCP construction process several times after randomly permuting the feature indexes.
 Such a scheme is reminiscent of the popular product quantization techniques~\cite{jegou2011product} and model averaging schemes~\cite{hoeting1999bayesian}.